actor-framework/actor-framework/manual/ManagingGroupsOfWorkers.rst

 is split into as many tasks as workers are available and then the individuals results are joined together before sending the full result back to the client.

-The join function is responsible for ``glueing'' all result messages together to create a single result.
+The join function is responsible for "glueing" all result messages together to create a single result.
 The function is called with the result object (initialed using ``init``) and the current result messages from a worker.

 The first argument of a split function is a mapping from actors (workers) to tasks (messages).
 The second argument is the input message.
 The default split